Moscow Mule

 Why is the Moscow Mule traditionally served in a copper mug?

-Can I use a different type of vodka in my Moscow Mule?
+Can I use different types of vodka in a Moscow Mule?

 What type of ginger beer is best for a Moscow Mule?

 Absolutely!
-You can create a non-alcoholic Moscow Mule by replacing vodka with additional ginger beer or a ginger-flavored soda.
-This allows you to enjoy the refreshing taste without the alcohol.
+You can create a non-alcoholic Moscow Mule by replacing the vodka with additional ginger beer or a ginger-flavored soda.
+This way, you can still enjoy the refreshing taste without the alcohol.